 I am not going to show you exactly how to find the best burger in town (remember that How I Met Your Mother episode anybody?) but I am going to share why you should at least consider it.
 I am extremely passionate about this subject, but only because I was so blind to my own potential until I turned 25. it won’t be easy, but you can learn to embrace change, and pave a new direction for your life.

-You cannot find the interplay between your passion and reality if you have resigned yourself to hating your job, or even worse, being satisfied with your job.
+You cannot find the interplay between your passion and reality if you have resigned yourself to hating your job, or even worse, being merely satisfied with your job.
 If you find the right job you will be able to travel the world, and not feel stuck to 50 cent per year raises for the rest of your life.

 *Two quick caveats before we start:

 - I am in no way suggesting you should quit your job today, especially if you are providing for your family.
 Family comes first, always, but don’t forget that YOU are part of that family.
 If you aren’t around because the stress levels got too high, guess who is going to suffer?
 If any one of these items strikes a nerve, consider your options, have a meeting with the family, and make a plan.
 That is what my wife and I did, are we are very happy where we are at now.

 - If you are truly happy in your job, then great, keep on doing what you love.